mmiller2321/Angular-Tour-of-Heros/README.md

 ![image](https://user-images.githubusercontent.com/40038829/142359476-a8c2d9f7-2cf2-44e2-92e7-a00b3cc375c7.png)

+Then click the `go back` button to go back to the home page.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.